NERC System Operator (SOS) Exam 2025 – 400 Free Practice Questions to Pass the Test

 Get further explanation with Examzify DeepDiveBeta

-After assessing all transmission lines
+Reduced load on all transmission lines

 Next Question